andrej-kutny/nhl26-line-combos/README.md

 ---

+## ✅ Current Status (for demo work)

+- Goal 1 Stage B “grounding/enumeration” is being prepared for merge into `dev` (see `docs/GOAL_1.md` for the pipeline description).
+- If you are integrating backend/frontend now: align first on the expected input facts and outputs described in `docs/ASP_INTEGRATION.md`.

 ## 🎯 Project Goal

 This project focuses on **finding the best NHL 26 HUT line combinations** under user constraints, using **Answer Set Programming (ASP) with Clingo**.